Frequently Asked Questions

 Do I need a referral from my GP?

 The decision to undergo weight loss surgery has important consequences for your overall long-term health.
-At Aspiring Bariatrics Laparoscopy and Endoscopy Limited we strongly encourage you to talk to you GP about the pros and cons of bariatric surgery on your health.
+Although at Aspiring Bariatrics Laparoscopy and Endoscopy Limited we do not require a GP referral to make an appointment, we strongly encourage you to talk to you GP about the pros and cons of bariatric surgery on your health.
+We do require you to have the support of your GP prior to going ahead with surgery.
 If you or your GP have further questions please contact us.

 Do you provide adjustments for Laparoscopic Adjustable Gastric Bands?